-monitor monitor compliance monitored and

-compliance with the UNGC reviewed in 2023.

-with UN principles or OECD

-Global Guidelines for

-Compact Multinational

-principles and Enterprises or grievance

-OECD /complaints handling

-Guidelines for mechanisms to address

-Multinational violations of the UNGC

-Enterprises principles or OECD

-Guidelines for

-Multinational

-Enterprises

-12. Unadjusted Average unadjusted 0.30% Not Please note No specific actions

-gender pay gap gender pay gap of applicable that because taken.
-Will be

-investee companies 11 of the formula monitored and

-1 prescribed by reviewed in 2023.

-the SFDR

-Regulatory

-Technical

-Standards to

-calculate this

-indicator, the

-resulting

-figure when

-there is

-limited data

-availability

-(which is the

-case for this

-indicator with
+Guidelines Multinatio Enterprise nal process has been enhanced in 2024 to require the funds to limit investments in companies that are in violation of the UN Global Compact.
+This adverse impacts will be monitored and 11.
+Lack of processes compliance mechanism monitor compliance with UN Global Compact principles OECD Guidelines Multination Enterprise without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or 34.51% 36.26% This adverse impact remained stable.
+No specific actions taken.
+Will be monitored and reviewed in 2024.

-data for only

-3% of the investments in corporates), may understate the adverse impact and is not representative for the assets that are in scope of this Statement.
-13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 21.28% Not applicable Addressed for investments in single lines via our voting policy at shareholder meetings, where we vote against male members where there is less than 30% of female representation, and included as an engagement topic with companies where KTL invested in single lines.
-This is continued in 2023, and the adverse impacts will be monitored and renewed. cor we per min mu che we bio apons (anti- esonnel hare of investments in nvestee companies nvolved in the nanufacture or selling of ontroversial weapons 0.00% Not applicable - Addressed via exclusions in single lines and third party fund selection.
-This is continued in 2023, and the adverse impacts will be monitored and reviewed.
+12. Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 0.43% 0.30% An increase in this adverse impact was observed.
+However, please note that because of the formula prescribed by the SFDR Regulatory Technical Standards to calculate this indicator, the resulting figure when there is limited data availability (which is the No specific actions taken.
+Will be monitored and reviewed in 2024. availability (which is the case for this indicator with data for only 3.12% of the investments in corporates), may understate this adverse impact and is not representative or the assets that are in scope of this Statement 13.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 20.32% 21.28% This adverse impact remained stable.
+This adverse impact is part of the topics that were considered in engagements and voting with companies where KTL invested in single lines.
+This continues in 2024, and this adverse impact will be monitored and reviewed.
+14. Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.06% 0.00% This adverse impact was further controlled via exclusions for single lines and third party fund selection and remained minimal.
+KTL addressed this adverse impact via exclusions for single lines and third party fund selection.
+This continues in 2024.
+Within KTL's core flagship funds, the active fund selection process has been enhanced in 2024 to require the funds to

+limit investments in

+companies that are

+in violation of the

+UN Global

+Compact.

+This adverse

+impacts will be

+monitored and

+reviewed.